sema/django-2012/README.md

-Currently, sources are implemented for git and mercurial repositories, with additional sources (issue trackers, wikis, code hosting sites) are planned.
+Currently, sources are implemented for git and mercurial repositories, with additional sources (issue trackers, wikis, code hosting sites) planned.
 The website contains a worklist of sources it want new information from, and each source can query the website for work.
 Sources are language agnostic, as they communicate with the website through HTTP